BXSu/Rcourse3assignment/Codebook.md

 ```

 ## 4. Merge test and train data and keep only mean and standard deviation columns
-This chunk merges test and train tables and makes a new table that only contains columns containing data and mean and standard deviation.
+This chunk merges test and train tables and makes a new table with columns containing data and mean and standard deviation.

 ```{r}
 merge_df <-rbind(test_df,train_df)